jimf/karma-jasmine-diff/README.md

 to use colors and inline diffs.
 If `false`, jasmine-diff will be configured to use no colors and unified diffs.
-To override auto-configuration, specify all desired [jasmine-diff options](https://github.com/jimf/jasmine-diff#available-options) via `jasmineDiff` in your karma configuration.
+To override auto-configuration, specify all desired [jasmine-diff options](https://github.com/jimf/jasmine-diff#available-options) via a `jasmineDiff` object in your karma configuration.

 ## License